 For applications to an agency, only the agency’s principal officer or their delegate can make decisions on an access application.
 For applications to a Minister, only the Minister or a person directed by the Minister can make a decision on an access application.

-More information can be found in the Guidelines: Who can make decisions under the RTI Act and the IP Act and Healthcare decisions.
+Refer to Who can make decisions under the RTI Act and the IP Act and Healthcare decisions for more information.

 Who can apply?

 Anyone can apply for any documents under the RTI Act; any individual can apply for documents containing their personal information under the IP Act.
 An applicant can also authorise an agent, for example a lawyer, family member, or friend, to act on their behalf in making the application.

 In addition, both the RTI and IP Acts specifically provide for access applications to be made by parents on behalf of their children—refer to Applications by and for children for more information for more information.

 An applicant can only apply to access documents in the possession or control of an agency.
 Applications for information or for answers to questions may be valid if they can be interpreted as an application for documents containing those things.

 Refer to Assessing the Terms of an Access Application for more information.

 There is no requirement that an applicant provide reasons for their application, however an applicant’s reasons may be relevant when considering the public interest factors.

 The application can only apply to documents that existed at the time the application was received or was made valid and applications will generally not apply to metadata or to agency backup systems.